 What is the difference in auto insurance rates by territory in Ontario?

 We know insurance companies divide Ontario into territories and auto insurance rates differ from one territory to the next.
-But is there a real difference in premium between territories or are the premiums in each territory more or less the same?
+But is there a real difference in premiums between territories or are the premiums in each territory more or less the same?

 The table below shows the annual auto insurance premium from one insurance company across a number of territories.
-The premium is based on a 40 year old married male with a clear driving record who drives 15 kilometres to work and 25,000 kilometres each year.
+The premium is based on a 40-year-old married male with a clear driving record who drives 15 kilometres to work and 25,000 kilometres each year.
 The vehicle is a 2016 Toyota Camry LE 4 door and coverage is $1,000,000 liability with a $1,000 deductible for collision and comprehensive coverage.
 The auto insurance rates do not include discounts.

 |City (Postal Code)||Annual Auto Insurance Rates|